bgrewell/HTBClient/README.md

 # HTBClient
-`HTBClient` is a python module that interfaces with the hackthebox.eu REST API.
+`HTBClient` is a python module and a command line clinet that interfaces with the hackthebox.eu via their REST API.
 Since their API doesn't appear to be complete there are features that are currently missing such as challenges.
 These will be added once they have REST endpoints but I have decided not to implement them now by scraping the site as I felt that would be too fragile and would add a significant amount of throw away code.

 ## Overview Video